Google Doodle honors Amanda Crowe, who led resurgence of Native American art

-Friday's Google Doodle celebrated Amanda Crowe, a Cherokee artist whose animal carvings kick-started a Native American art revival.
+Friday's Google Doodle celebrates Amanda Crowe, a Cherokee artist whose animal carvings kick-started a Native American art revival.

 The video Doodle highlights Crowe's work and words, with music by her nephew Bill, and is part of Google's nod to Native American Heritage Month.

 The pieces seen in the video are housed at Qualla Arts and Crafts Mutual, the country's oldest American Indian cooperative, in Cherokee, North Carolina.
-Crowe's work has also been seen in Atlanta's High Museum and Charlotte's Mint Museum.
+Crowe's work has also been displayed at Atlanta's High Museum and Charlotte's Mint Museum.

 Crowe was born in North Carolina's Qualla Boundary, a territory owned by the Eastern Band of Cherokee Indians, on July 16, 1928, and started making art four years later, learning from her woodcarver uncle Goingback Chiltoskey.